codefresh-io/cap-docs.codefresh.io/_docs/dashboards/dora-metrics.md

 [Read more on DORA](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance){:target="\_blank"}.

-### DORA metrics in Codefresh
+## DORA metrics in Codefresh

-Monitoring DORA metrics can help identify delivery issues in your organization by detecting bottlenecks among teams, and help to optimize your workflows, at technical or organizational levels.
+Monitoring DORA metrics can help identify delivery issues in your organization by detecting bottlenecks among teams and optimize your workflows at technical or organizational levels.
 Codefresh offers support for DORA metrics out of the box.

 * In the Codefresh UI, go to [DORA metrics](https://g.codefresh.io/2.0/dora-dashboard/dora){:target="\_blank"}.